Exempt Employment Opportunities

 Exempt (non-civil service) appointments are made outside the civil service process.
 Civil service recruitment procedures do not apply, however, public employment and Judiciary employment requirements must be met.
 All positions and persons in the exempt service are excluded from the requirements of selection by merit competition and from civil service status.
 Exempt (non-civil service) appointments are considered “at-will,” which means that the hiring authority may terminate the employment relationship at any time.

-How to Apply: Submit resume, references and writing samples to the Honorable Judge Catherine Remigio via email to Ronald.A.Diaz@courts.hawaii.gov.
+How to Apply: Submit your resume and writing sample by email to ExemptJobs.1C@courts.hawaii.gov.

 Law clerks work directly with a judge or justice and are exempt from civil service.
 Each judge or justice personally hires his or her law clerk(s).
 Generally, law clerk applicants should submit a cover letter along with a resume.
 However, the judge or justice may have additional application requirements, such as writing samples, law school transcripts or recommendation letters.
 Therefore, applicants should contact the respective judge or justice’s office directly.